-Notice is hereby given that the annual general and special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held via conference call on 10 December 2020 at 4:00 p.m.
+Notice is hereby given that the annual general and special meeting (the "Meeting") of shareholders of Falcon Oil & Gas Ltd. (the "Corporation") will be held via conference call on 12 November 2021 at 4:00 p.m.
 (Dublin time), for the following purposes:

-- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2019 and the report of the auditors thereon. - To elect the directors for the ensuing year. - 3.
-To appoint the auditors and to authorise the directors to fix their remuneration. - 4.
-To consider, and if deemed advisable, to pass a resolution approving the Corporation's stock option plan. - 5.
+- 1. To receive the audited annual consolidated financial statements of the Corporation for the year ended 31 December 2020 and the report of the auditors thereon. - 2.
+To fix the number of directors to be elected at the Meeting at six (6). - 3.
+To elect the directors for the ensuing year. - 4.
+To appoint the auditors and to authorise the directors to fix their remuneration. - 5.
+To consider, and if deemed advisable, to pass a resolution approving the Corporation's stock option plan. - 6.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-Shareholders of record as at the close of business on 2 November 2020, will be entitled to notice of and to vote at the Meeting, however we request all shareholders to vote in advance of the meeting this year as it will be held via conference call due to the ongoing global pandemic.
+Shareholders of record at the close of business on 5 October 2021, will be entitled to notice of the Meeting and to vote, however we do request all shareholders to vote in advance of the meeting as it will be held via conference call due to the ongoing unprecedented public health impact of COVID-19 and potential changing restrictions on public gatherings.
 To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.

-A detailed description of the matters to be acted upon at the Meeting and conference call details along with the associated registering information are set forth in the accompanying management information circular of the Corporation dated 3 November 2020 (the "Information Circular").
+A detailed description of the matters to be acted upon at the Meeting, voting instructions and conference call details along with the associated registering information for Shareholders wishing to participate are set forth in the accompanying management information circular of the Corporation dated 5 October 2021 (the "Information Circular").